hbctraining/GCC-BOSC-2018/lessons/sample_level_QC.md

 	>***NOTE:** In the figure above, each pink and green rectangle represents a read aligned to a gene.
 Reads connected by dashed lines connect a read spanning an intron.*

  - **Gene length:** Accounting for gene length is necessary for comparing expression between different genes within the same sample.
-The number of reads mapped to a longer gene can appear to have equal count/expression as a shorter gene that is more highly expressed.
+In the example, Gene X and Gene Y have similar levels of expression, but the number of reads mapped to Gene X would be many more than the number mapped to Gene Y because Gene X is longer.

     <img src="../img/normalization_methods_length.png" width="200">

  - **RNA composition:** A few highly differentially expressed genes can skew some types of normalization methods.
-Accounting for RNA composition is recommended for comparison of expression between samples, and is particularly important when performing differential expression analyses [[1](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2010-11-10-r106)]
+Accounting for RNA composition is recommended for comparison of expression between samples, and is particularly important when performing differential expression analyses [[1](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2010-11-10-r106)].

+ In the example, if we were to divide each sample by the total number of counts to normalize, the counts would be greatly skewed by the DE gene, which takes up most of the counts for sample A, but not sample B. Most other genes for sample A would be divided by the larger number of total counts and appear to be less expressed than in sample B.

     <img src="../img/normalization_methods_composition.png" width="400">